Office of Research Integrity

 - Each person listed on the IBC registration must sign the associated biosafety protocols indicating that they have read, understand, and agree to follow the specified biosafety procedures.

-3. The Biosafety Officer may provide additional hands-on training for lab personnel as requested.
+4. The Biosafety Officer may provide additional hands-on training for lab personnel as requested by the IBC.

 OPTIONAL EDUCATIONAL MATERIALS